dosiss/msct-demo-netlify/content/articles/fairytale-coven-experience-new-features.md

 description: 'Discover unique features of three free spins series of the new release from Mascot Gaming to enjoy FAIRYTALE COVEN to its fullest potential.'
 img: img_blog_coven-main.jpg
 heading: 'FAIRYTALE COVEN: experience new features and exceptional atmosphere'
-shortDescr: 'Mascot Gaming continues to expand the range of their top&ndash;notch igaming software on the market by releasing FAIRYTALE COVEN video slot.
+shortDescr: 'Mascot Gaming continues to expand the range of their top-notch igaming software on the market by releasing FAIRYTALE COVEN video slot.
 Check out the game review here.'
 archiveDate: 2021-12-27
 ---
-Mascot Gaming continues to expand the range of their top-notch [igaming software](https://mascot.games/blog-anksunamun-the-queen-of-egypt-from-mascot-gaming.html) on the market by releasing FAIRYTALE COVEN video slots.
-You can already try out a [demo version](https://play.mascot.games/fairytale-coven.html) of the game on our website as well as gamble for real money on every partner platform.
+Mascot Gaming continues to expand the range of their top-notch [igaming software](https://mascot.games/blog/anksunamun-the-queen-of-egypt-from-mascot-gaming) on the market by releasing FAIRYTALE COVEN video slots.
+You can already try out a [demo version](https://play.mascot.games/fairytale-coven) of the game on our website as well as gamble for real money on every partner platform.

 The most interesting feature of the new release is the availability of three different free spins series that have unique design, bonuses and fairy symbols.
 Combined with other well-known features, the slot provides a truly magical gambling experience.